Positive contractive projections in Schatten Spaces: Abstract

 \section{Abstract}

 We characterize the positively 1-complemented subspaces of $S^p$, for $1\leq p<\infty$, where $S^p$ denotes the Schatten spaces.
 Building on the work of Arazy and Friedman, who described the 1-complemented subspaces of $S^p$, for $1\leq p\neq 2 <\infty$, we establish that there are five mutually distinct types of indecomposable positively 1-complemented subspaces in $S^p$.
 Moreover, every positively 1-complemented subspace of $S^p$ can be expressed as a direct sum of some of these indecomposable subspaces.
+The proof first uses the Arazy-Friedman result to identify which 1-complemented subspaces of $S^p$, for $1\leq p\neq 2<\infty$, are positively 1-complemented.
+Then, in a second step, it treats the special case $p=2$ by relating it to the previously studied case $p\neq 2$.

 {\it Keywords: Projections, complemented subspaces, Schatten spaces, positive maps.

 2020 Mathematics subject classification: Primary 47B10, 46B28.}